learn-co-curriculum/dsc-statistical-measures-lab/README.md

 ## Conclusion

-In this summative lab, you practiced analyzing sales and advertising data in order to make a business recommendation.
+In this cumulative lab, you practiced analyzing sales and advertising data in order to make a business recommendation.
 Unlike some other labs, there was more ambiguity and we asked you to make some judgment calls in order to use data science concepts for a business audience.
 In the rest of the course, you will continue building your technical skills and technical communication skills!